Integration and Resource Estimation of Cryoelectronics for Superconducting Fault-Tolerant Quantum Computers: Current Approaches

 \section{Current Approaches}

-This section first summarizes the room-temperature, rack-based control/readout stack used in most current experiments (Fig.~\ref{fig:system_concept} left), and then outlines cryogenic directions (Fig.~\ref{fig:system_concept} right) that aim to reduce wiring burden and improve scalability.
+This section first summarizes the room-temperature, rack-based control/readout stack used in most current experiments [Fig.~\ref{fig:system_concept}(a)], and then outlines cryogenic directions [Fig.~\ref{fig:system_concept}(b)] that aim to reduce wiring burden and improve scalability.